ll7/carla-falsification/README.md

   <summary>Deitails Training</summary>

-For starting a training you need to clone Repo first, install all dependancies (From above) and then you can start carla and afterwards the Training.
+For starting a training you need to clone Repo first, install all dependencies (From above) and then you can start carla and afterwards the Training.
 For performance reasons rendering is deactivated by default.
-If you want to see what the agent is doing uncomment the line "# env.render("human")" in the main of training.py
+If you want to see what the agent is doing uncomment the line "# env.render("human")" in the main of training.py.
+Before you can start the training it is necessary to configurate all parameter in the main (host, user, password, db_name, n_trials)

-Start Carla:
+#### Start Carla:

     cd /opt/carla-simulator
     ./CarlaUE4.sh

-Start Training:
+#### Start Training:

-    cd /home
-    git@github.com:ll7/carla-falsification.git
     cd ./carla-falsification/
     python3 training.py >> log.txt

+#### What happened in the background?

+On each computer where you start the training, a rl controlled agent and a traffic manager controlled car is spawned into the carla environment.
+With rl the agent tries to get better results.
+Cause in rl there are many parameters to optimize Optuna is used to optimize the Parameters.

+#### Structure of the CustomEnv (rl_envirionment) the basics

+init: connect to Carla, load map, initialize class variables, set Spawn Points, set Camera, apply settings, ...

+step: simulate one step in Carla with the given actions, and calculate a reward

+reward_calculation: function for the reward calculation, it considers different critical situations

+render: render the env

+reset: reset the env after the training

+close: closes the env and the the connection to Carla

 </details>